 Routine Works Well!

 Think about where you will concentrate best.
 Often a quiet place on your own works well.
-Think about which table you will sit at so you are comfortable and where your homework will be safe from spillages, pets and siblings!
+Think about which table you will sit at so you are comfortable and where your independent learning will be safe from spillages, pets and siblings!

 Decide when you work at your best and if that will work in your house!
 Maybe you know you work best straight after school while your brain is still whirring or perhaps you concentrate better after dinner.
 Maybe Saturday morning is always quiet in your house.
 Whatever the time, pick it and stick to it!